Please feel free to comment on my review.

 I’ve had the DVD covers of ‘Time-Flight’ and ‘Arc of Infinity’ signed by Sarah Sutton at the ‘Cardiff Film and Comic Con’ in March 2014.
 I cherish this DVD box-set always.
 I can’t help enjoy both these stories with Peter Davison’s Doctor, Sarah Sutton’s Nyssa and Janet Fielding’s Tegan.
 Really!
 Honest!

 Poor ‘Time Flight’!
 This is an uncherished; unloved story from Season 19.
 But I like ‘Time-Flight’!

 The story has the Doctor, Nyssa and Tegan having to rescue a Concorde plane zapped back in time.
 It has the ingredients of a good story and it’s a shame the ‘ins’ and ‘outs’ aren’t well executed enough.

 This four-part story by Peter Grimwade (who directed ‘Earthshock’) is pretty ambitious and required a lot of time and effort.
-More money was spent on ‘Earthshock’, and less was spent on ‘Time-Flight’.
+More money was spent on ‘Earthshock’ and less was spent on ‘Time-Flight’.

 There are some interesting concepts in this story.
-I liked how Grimwade introduces the Xeraphin as an alien race with a split personality and the power to create illusions and to hypnotise their subjects.
+I liked how Grimwade introduces the Xeraphin as an alien race with this split personality and the power to create illusions and to hypnotise their subjects.